nephlm/gnosis2/docs/source/hero_creation/attributes.md

 ## Possibility

-**Possibility** governs creating, spotting and exploiting opportunities.
-Feint, trip, research, sense weakness and divination are examples of possibility related boons.
+**Possibility** governs creating, spotting and exploiting opportunities. *Feint*, *Trip*, *Google Research*, *Sense Weakness* and *Mirror Scrying* are examples of possibility related Boons.

 Possibility is about spotting the opportunity to precisely apply power.
-Without being able to see the opportunity, the sniper rife collects dust on the shelf, and the villains run roughshod over the good people of the world.
+Without being able to see the opportunity, the *Sniper Rifle* collects dust on the shelf, and the villains run roughshod over the good people of the world.

 Possibility is by far the most important attribute.